-- Associate Degree Nursing program and Practical Nursing programs are approved by the North Carolina Board of Nursing. - Criminal Justice Technology program is certified as meeting the educational and program requirements of the North Carolina Criminal Justice Education and Training Standards Commission. - Mechanical Engineering Technology program is certified by the American Drafting and Design Association at the Design Drafter level. - Medical Assisting Technology program is accredited by the Commission on Accreditation of Allied Health Education Programs (www.caahep.org) upon the recommendation of the Medical Assisting Education Review Board (MAERB) Commission on Accreditation of Allied Health Education Programs. - Nurse Aide I course is approved by North Carolina Department of Health and Human Services. - Nurse Aide II course is approved by North Carolina Board of Nursing.
+- Associate Degree Nursing and Practical Nursing programs are approved by the North Carolina Board of Nursing. - Criminal Justice Technology program is certified as meeting the educational and program requirements of the North Carolina Criminal Justice Education and Training Standards Commission. - Medical Assisting Technology program is accredited by the Commission on Accreditation of Allied Health Education Programs (www.caahep.org) upon the recommendation of the Medical Assisting Education Review Board (MAERB) Commission on Accreditation of Allied Health Education Programs. - Nurse Aide I course is approved by the North Carolina Department of Health and Human Services. - Nurse Aide II course is approved by the North Carolina Board of Nursing.